reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 helloworld();
 ```

-Now save this file in on your computer (in any directory you like).
-Let the file name be **helloWorld.js**
+Now save this file as **helloWorld.js** on your computer (in any directory you like).

-Now lets run this file from a terminal window.
+Lets run **helloWorld.js** from a terminal window.
 You open the terminal window and go to the directory where the file is saved.
-In my case I made a directory on my desktop called 'nodejsTest', so in my terminal window I write 'cd ~desktop/nodejsTest/' and execute it.
+In my case I made a directory on my desktop called `nodejsTest`, so in my terminal window I write `cd ~desktop/nodejsTest/` and execute it.
 To run the file with node.js you execute

 ```bash